glmck13/UCCX-Simulator/README.md

 5. Open a CMD window with amdin privilege and run: cscript /H:CScript
 6. Copy the contents of the WWW folder in this repository to C:\Simulator
 7. cd C:\Simulator\WWW\cgi-bin, then: mklink /h sim.js wrapper.js
-Next, make sure the audio service is enabled/running on the machine: Control Panel -> Sound
 ## Reboot
 On every reboot of the PC, you'll need to relaunch the webserver:
 1. cd C:\Simulator
 2. tiny C:\Simulator\WWW 8000
 ## Test
 Try accessing the following URL to verify everything is working: http://10.10.20.13:8000/cgi-bin/sim.js?cmd=voice&arg1=This+is+a+test